ADORSYS-GIS/webank/docs/organization/organisation.md

 	c.
 Issue the BankID to be returned to the User-App.
 	2. 1st Level Support: A teller has a sound understanding of processes and procedures implemented by the onlinebanking environment and acts as the first level support instance to banking users.
 	3. Offboarding User-App: The teller is also in charge of initiating the revocation of a User-App on the request of the bankinguser, after checking legitimacy of the revocation request.

 - [webank-AdminApp](https://github.com/ADORSYS-GIS/webank-AdminApp)  This is just another PWA with the following functionalities
     1. Onboarding Teller-App, issuing TellerID after verifying the authenticity of the teller.
     2. Offboarding Teller-App,
     3. Suspending Teller-App when teller is on leave.

-**Branching Strategy:**
+**Branching Strategy:** A branch should be created for every new feature or fix.

-**Commit Guidelines:** Use commut conventions in nthe best way possible **Pull Requests:** Pull request must be reviewed by at least two team members before merging.
+**Commit Guidelines:** Use commit conventions in nthe best way possible.

+**Pull Requests:** Pull request must be reviewed by at least two team members before merging.

 ## Communication Channels
 **Slack/Teams/Other:** [slack channel](https://app.slack.com/client/T02977GUH/C07KTC0ER4L?cdn_fallback=1): This is the main communication channel for this project.
 - microsoft teams: For online meetings and other interactions.
-- [Online Banking whatsapp group](https://chat.whatsapp.com/HGdeHvl2Gs5DE50RrqE01k): For local updates and gist that conern the project

 ## Documentation and Resources